 - To disseminate the progress of QA-Lead on international level.

-Krisztina is in charge of all the financial and HR issues and support the team with the administrative tasks.
-Before joining EURASHE she worked at KPMG Hungary, 3M Hungary and she got experience also in de bank sector.
-Krisztina is an economist, graduated of Business and management at Széchényi Istvàn University in Győr, Hungary.
-She is fluent in Hungarian, English, Dutch and French
+Within EURASHE Krisztina is in charge of all the financial and HR issues and supports the team with the administrative tasks.
+She previously worked at KPMG Hungary, 3M Hungary and has experience in the banking sector.
+Krisztina is an economist and studied at the Széchényi Istvàn University in Győr, Hungary.